Call Us 24/7 For A Free Legal Consultation

 What Happens If I Don’t File My Claim On Time?

 If you take longer than the 3 years from the date of the accident to file your claim and you don’t qualify for any extensions on the statute of limitations, then you will lose out on your ability to file a claim and worse than that, you will lose your chance at getting any compensation for your injuries from the at fault party.
-Compensation for your injuries is what will cover all of your costs associated with the accident as well as giving you some extra compensation for the pain and suffering you dealt with, which can make a major impact on your life and your financial situation.
-Don’t wait until it’s too late, call our accident attorneys at Rector Stuzynski LLC today and speak with our attorneys about your case.
+Compensation for your auto accident injuries is what will cover all of your costs associated with the accident as well as giving you some extra compensation for the pain and suffering you dealt with, which can make a major impact on your life and your financial situation.
+Don’t wait until it’s too late, call our accident attorneys at Rector Stuzynski Law Firm today and speak with our attorneys about your case.

 Get Help From An Experienced Lawyer

-At Rector Stuzynski LLC, we have helped countless car accident victims get the compensation they deserve for their injuries and we would be happy to help you with your claim as well.
+At Rector Stuzynski Law Firm, we have helped countless car accident victims get the compensation they deserve for their injuries and we would be happy to help you with your claim as well.
 We deal with personal injury law every single day, so we can assure you that we know the ins and outs of all of the laws that your claim will need to navigate, including the statute of limitations.
 If you fall under one of the rules that gives you an extension on your timeline to file, we will handle that for you and get your claim properly built and filed for you on time.
 Our law firm will handle every possible aspect that we can so that you can sit back and focus on recovering from your injuries while we do all the heavy lifting involved in getting you a favorable settlement.
 Our consultations are always free and we are available 24/7 via the phone, so don’t hesitate to give us a call today and review your case with our Colorado Springs car accident lawyers.